lxc/linuxcontainers.org/content/lxc/introduction.md

 Other releases will typically be maintained on a best effort basis which
 typically means until the next stable release is out.

-Commercial support for LXC on Ubuntu LTS releaess can be obtained from [Canonical Ltd](http://www.canonical.com).
+Commercial support for LXC on Ubuntu LTS releases can be obtained from [Canonical Ltd](http://www.canonical.com).

 ## Extended support
 At this time, the only such release is LXC 1.0 which was released in